KaivanKeren/KaivanKeren/README.md

 - 🚀 Currently working on exciting web projects
 - 🌱 Always learning and exploring new technologies
+- 💡 Enthusiast in **Open Source Contributions** and best practices in software architecture
-- 🤝 Looking to collaborate on open-source projects
+- 👯 Looking to collaborate on **open-source projects**
-- 💬 Ask me about web development and tech trends
+- 💬 Ask me about **Web Development, Backend Systems, and Tech Trends**

 ---